Node.js Quick Start

 A: Set CORS-related headers such as Access-Control-Allow-Origin in the response headers, as shown in the example code.

-Q: How to handle long cold startup times for functions?
+Q: How to handle long function cold startup times?

 Best Practices

-- Response Header Settings: Set response headers properly, including Content-Type and other necessary headers.
+- Response Header Settings: Correctly set the Content-Type and other necessary response headers.

 - Logging: Use

-console.logto log key information for easier debugging. - Environment Variables: Use
+console.logto record key information for debugging purposes. - Environment Variables: Use

 - Learn more about HTTP cloud function configuration options